thosgood/qubit.guide/README.md

 1. make sure that you use **only** _either_ "chapter" _or_ "lecture"
 1. idea blocks in dark mode
 1. license and funding information along with bookdown link in `_includes/footer.html`
-1. check everything on mobile (mainly for overly wide maths/tables)
+1. check everything (gitbook) on mobile (mainly for overly wide maths/tables)
 1. **pdf output**
     + check for overlapping `\en`s
     + overlapping in the header (section/subsection names)
     + make `quote` environment italic
     + new page for each section
     + marginfigures
+    + sizes of all images
     + idea environment (and, later on, scenario and circuits too)
         * tables in ideas look... bad
 1. switch to katex